Muhammad-Usman-DS/Student-Performance-ETL-Analytics/README.md

 ## Overview
 This project implements an end-to-end data pipeline that transforms relational data into actionable insights and predictive outcomes.
 The workflow combines relational database design, ETL (Extract, Transform, Load), data quality validation, exploratory analytics, and predictive modeling using linear regression.

-The goal of the project is to simulate a real-world analytics scenario where raw operational data stored in a relational database must be cleaned, validated, transformed, and analyzed to support decision-making.
+The goal of the project is to simulate a real-world analytics scenario where raw operational data stored in a relational database must be cleaned, validated, transformed, and analyzed to support decision making.

 ---